HJB values the protagonism of the Nursing team during the I Symposium for Employees

 Commitment to training and excellence

-By uniting training, recognition, and integration, Hospital Jean Bitar reinforces its commitment to the continuous education of its professionals and to excellence in user care.
+By combining training, recognition, and integration, Hospital Jean Bitar reinforces its commitment to the continuous education of its professionals and to excellence in user care.

-HJB - Hospital Jean Bitar belongs to the public health network of the Government of Pará and provides assistance in medium and high complexity in outpatient and hospital areas for transgender users, and in medical and surgical clinics for patients with metabolic and gastrointestinal diseases.
-The unit is located at Rua Cônego Jerônimo Pimentel, nº 543, in the Umarizal neighborhood, in Belém.
+HJB - Hospital Jean Bitar is part of the public health network of the Government of Pará and provides assistance in medium and high complexity in outpatient and hospital areas for transgender users, and in medical and surgical clinics for patients with metabolic and gastrointestinal diseases.
+The unit is located at Rua Cônego Jerônimo Pimentel, No. 543, in the Umarizal neighborhood, in Belém.

 Text: Marcelo Zeno/ Ascom HJB